dpwolfe/good-morning/README.md

    - The version that is immediately before any next version being installed will be uninstalled automatically.
      That only happens during an upgrade.
 Installs/re-installs of older versions are untouched.
 3. Update npm and globally installed node_modules in the latest Node.js and Node.js LTS.
-4. Fix ownership to be yours on directories recommended by Homebrew or as discovered through trial and error.
+4. Fix file and directory ownership to be yours where recommended by Homebrew or as I discovered through trial and error.
-5. Update all apps installed via Homebrew in addition to brew formulas.
+5. Update all Applications installed via Homebrew in addition to brew formulas.
-6. Update Python 2, 3 and pip versions.
-Occasionally fix the pip install since Python environments are fragile.
-7. Update Xcode, uninstalling the version immediately prior.
+6. Update Xcode, uninstalling the version immediately prior.
 This is similar to how Node.js upgrades are done.
+   - You are only prompted if your Xcode version is lower than the last version supported on Catalina.
-8. Update Ruby and Ruby gems.
+7. Update system Ruby gems.
-9. Keep installer caches clean, freeing up disk space.
+8. Clean installer file caches, freeing up disk space.
-10. Apply/re-apply workarounds needed to keep the latest tools, apps or macOS version working in harmony.
+9. Apply/re-apply workarounds needed to keep the latest tools, apps or macOS version working in harmony.